freelawproject/free.law/content/pages/pacer-facts.md

 ### Are there PACER/ECF sites where I can poke around, experiment, and try things?

 Yes!
-There are two PACER sites that we know about that have content and do not charge for usage:
+There are several PACER sites that we know about that have content and do not charge for usage:

  - [The official PACER training website][train]
  - [A training website maintained by the Court of International Trade][cit-train]
  - [A training website maintained by the Bankruptcy Court of the Northern District of Georgia][ganb-train]
+ - [For appellate, the Court of Appeals for Veterans Claims runs a free site][cavc-pacer]

 The CIT training site also allows you to practice ECF filings if you have an ECF account.